 After you’ve applied to the EU Settlement Scheme, the Home Office will email you a letter to tell you what status they’ve given you.
 This is known as your decision letter.

 After you get your decision letter, you can view your pre-settled or settled status online on GOV.UK.

 If you’re from the EU, EEA or Switzerland, you will not get a card showing your pre-settled or settled status - your status is only online.

 Your child will have their own online status.
 To view your child’s status on GOV.UK, you’ll need the email address or phone number you used when you did their application.

 Proving your status

-If an employer or landlord asks you to prove your settled status before 1 July 2021, this could be discrimination.
-Contact your nearest Citizens Advice if you think you’ve been discriminated against.
+If your employer or landlord checked your status before 1 July 2021 and they want to do it again, this could be discrimination - unless they’re doing it for every employee or tenant.
+Talk to an adviser if you think you’ve been discriminated against.

 Showing you have a right to claim benefits

 If you have settled status, you have the same right to claim benefits as UK citizens - this is called your 'right to reside'.